minoru-jp/gpframe/README.md

 # gpframe

+## Status

+🧩 **Currently implementing the core API of gpframe**

+Work in progress on [`gpframe/src/gpframe/contracts/protocols.py`](gpframe/src/gpframe/contracts/protocols.py).

+This file defines the fundamental protocols and interfaces described in the API specification, covering frame lifecycle, message handling, and concurrent/parallel execution behavior.

 A general-purpose framework for managing routine execution with concurrency, event handling, and lifecycle control.

 Note: This project is in an early stage.
 It currently provides implementation only, with no tests yet.